dramoklin/dramoklin/README.md

 - 👋 Hi, I’m @dramoklin
-- 👀 I’m interested in mobily development
+- 👀 I’m interested in web
-- 🌱 I’m currently learning Android/Kotlin
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me witoro23@gmail.com
+- 📫 How to reach me ...

 <!---
 dramoklin/dramoklin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.